 Amen.

-Books that go deeper — for those sitting with the hard questions
+For those sitting with the hard questions

 If this topic has surfaced something you need more time with, these curated reading lists from our Bookshop.org partner store are chosen specifically for people navigating grief, suffering, and the big existential questions faith asks us to hold.